jadelandeg/news-API/README.md

 Welcome to my News API!

-I created this app to practice using new technology.
-This API is used to access news data from a database.
-I am trying to mimic the building of a backend service that would provide this information to the front end.
+This app was created to practice using new technology.
+It is a backend API service that is used to access news data from a database and provide the information to the frontend

-- Link to my hosted API: https://jade-landeg-news-api.herokuapp.com
+- Link to hosted API: https://jade-landeg-news-api.herokuapp.com

-My database is PSQL and I am interacting with it using node-postgres.
-I have created many endpoints in order for you to see articles, comments and users.
+The database uses node-postgres to interact with PSQL.
+There are many endpoints in order for you to see articles, comments and users.
 You can edit existing or post new comments, articles and users.
 A full list of endpoints can be found at https://jade-landeg-news-api.herokuapp.com/api.

-- Cloning my repo :
+- Cloning the repo :

   - Write "git clone https://github.com/jadelandeg/news-API.git" in your terminal